 3. What are the best coworking spaces in the world?

 WeWork is one of the most recognizable coworking spaces in the world, with over 850 locations.
 But, is it one of the best?
-Although WeWork offers a reliable and affordable coworking option, it has not ranked among the best in the world.
+Although WeWork offers a reliable and affordable coworking option, it ranks third among the best in the world.

 Some of the most popular coworking spaces from around the world include: